Usable-Security-and-Privacy-Lab/lets-auth-documentation/version3/serviceAuthentication.md

 ## Account Certificates for Login

-The authenticator first checks the recovery data to determine whether there is an existing `accountID` for this relying party and then checks whether it owns a valid `account certificate` for this accountID.
+The authenticator first checks the vault to determine whether there is an existing `accountID` for this relying party and then checks whether it owns a valid `account certificate` for this accountID.

 If there is no existing `accountID` for this relying party, then the user must